isamu-isozaki/teamai_test/support/workflows/services/support_workflows/gdpr_account_deletion.html.md

    - [ ] Services Agent: Once you've contacted the account owner, add them as an assignee in this issue
    - [ ] Account owner: remove all records in SFDC pertaining to this account, when finished, remove the ~SFDC-removal tag
 1. [ ] JJ: Ensure that this email address is removed from all mailing lists and deleted from the database completely.
 Remove the ~email-list-removal tag.
-1. [ ] Services Agent: Tag a ZD admin to ensure that this email address (and associated tickets) are removed from ZenDesk
+1. [ ] Services Agent: Tag a ZD admin to ensure that this email address (and associated tickets/index.html.md) are removed from ZenDesk
    - [ ] ZD Admin: delete all user data in ZD and remove ~ZD-removal
 1. [ ] Services Agent: If the submitter has requested their data, discuss this with your manager before proceeding
      - [ ] Create an ~"SE Escalation" to initiate an export and wait for it to be completed before proceeding